Florissant in St. Louis County, Missouri — The American Midwest (Upper Plains)

 To the Native Americans, she was the Woman Who Always Prays.
 Born in France, she came to Florissant in 1819.
 Her convent home still stands and with Old St. Ferdinand's Shrine is listed on the National Register of Historic Places.
 She opened the first school in Florissant for the village children and a boarding school for the daughters of wealthy St. Louis families.
 In her time, she was described as the foremost educator in the State of Missouri.
 She was canonized by the Roman Catholic Church in 1988.

 Location.
 38° 47.804′ N, 90° 20.018′ W. Marker is in Florissant, Missouri, in St. Louis County.
-Marker is on Rue St. Francois, 0.1 miles west of North St. Charles Street, on the right when traveling west.
+It is on Rue St. Francois 0.1 miles west of North St. Charles Street, on the right when traveling west.
 Marker is a sidewalk plaque, just nearly across the Old St. Ferdinand Shrine.
 It is next to Coldwater Commons Park.
 Touch for map.
 Marker is at or near this postal address: 1 Rue St Francois, Florissant MO 63031, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Florissant (within shouting distance of this marker); Old St. Ferdinand Shrine (within shouting distance of this marker); Sunset Greenway (within shouting distance of this marker); Gretchen Baum Crank (within shouting distance of this marker); a different marker also named Saint Rose Philippine Duchesne (within shouting distance of this marker); Rosemary Straub Davison (within shouting distance of this marker); Catherine "Kay" Spring (about 300 feet away, measured in a direct line); Lowell E. Girardier (about 300 feet away).
+At least 8 other markers are within walking distance of this marker: Florissant (within shouting distance of this marker); Old St. Ferdinand Shrine (within shouting distance of this marker); Sunset Greenway (within shouting distance of this marker); Gretchen Baum Crank (within shouting distance of this marker); a different marker also named Saint Rose Philippine Duchesne (within shouting distance of this marker); Rosemary Straub Davison (within shouting distance of this marker); Catherine "Kay" Spring (about 300 feet away, measured in a direct line); Lowell E. Girardier (about 300 feet away).
 Touch for a list and map of all markers in Florissant.

 Related markers.
 Click here for a list of markers that are related to this marker.
 Additional markers dedicated to St. Rose Philippine Duchesne.